thaimin01/macro-pad/README.md

 Features an integrated screen that syncs with your computer to display live volume feedback and status data.

 USB-C Connectivity
-Uses a modern USB-C interface for both high-speed data communication with your computer and fast battery charging.
+Uses a modern USB-C interface for both high-speed data communication with your computer

-Battery-Powered Portability
-Includes an onboard battery management system, letting you run the macro pad completely wirelessly on the go.